 €€ | French Restaurant | Some Outdoor Seating

 Don’t judge this place by its outside appearance or close proximity to the Notre Dame Cathedral, because it’s anything but a tourist trap.
-Le Petit Châtelet has been passed on from father to son for four generations now which is a symbol of these families’ love for their restaurant.
+Le Petit Châtelet has been passed on from father to son for four generations now, which is a symbol of the family’s love for their restaurant.

-The spot offers a cozy and comfortable place to sit down and has an open fireplace inside where you can watch their meats being grilled (and which will give your dish a delicious smoky flavor).
-They offer some great 2 course and 3-course menu options as well.
-This is by far one of my top places to eat at in the Latin Quarter!
+The spot offers a cozy and comfortable place to sit down and has an open fireplace inside where you can watch the meat being grilled (which gives your dish a delicious smoky flavor).
+They offer some great two-course and three-course menu options as well.
+This is by far one of my top places to eat in the Latin Quarter!